Menu

 In 2020, Scherer Bros. will celebrate 90 years of service to the Twin Cities Area building community.
 We are grateful for the uncommon dedication of our employees and the unusually loyal patronage of our building and remodeling customers.

+Same Family.
 Since 1930.

 At Scherer Bros., our history is rich, but it’s our commitment to our customers that has carried us forward.
 Come experience a true partnership that will last for years to come.
 To learn more, give us a call at